swedenconnect/ca-headless/ca-repo-migration-tool/README.md

 Merged 11 certificates to DB repository
 ```

-If on the other had, the current records resides in a Database, and the target is to merge these records to file storage, the corresponding command is:
+If on the other hand, the current records resides in a Database, and the target is to merge these records to file storage, the corresponding command is:

 > java -jar repomigrate.jar -d /opt/ca -filemerge